Opinion: Springsteen, Grohl, Lennon and… Depp. What was Paul McCartney thinking?

 Springsteen, Grohl, Lennon and… Depp.
 What was Paul McCartney thinking?

-The black mark on an otherwise landmark performance from someone who has shaped the direction of music forever was McCartney’s decision to play a video of Johnny Depp
+The wrong note in an otherwise landmark performance from someone who has shaped the direction of music forever was McCartney’s decision to play a video of Johnny Depp

 Glastonbury 2022 has already gifted us some real highlights, from Olivia Rodrigo and Lily Allen’s highly charged and blistering response to the US Supreme Court’s decision to overturn Roe v Wade and roll back 50 years of reproductive rights, to Greta Thunberg calling out the “forces of greed” on the Pyramid Stage.
 Billie Eilish was the youngest ever solo headliner, and wowed in true Gen Z fashion.

-The oldest headliner was, of course, Paul McCartney – that bloke from The Beatles.
+The oldest headliner was, of course, Paul McCartney – you know, that bloke from The Beatles.
 I grew up listening to McCartney’s voice, in the car and on vinyl.
-We were very much a Beatles household, and as a small child, I’d be twirled around the living room to the sound of “Twist and Shout”.
-McCartney always seemed more of a stable genius, the less flashy and more unassuming glue holding the band together, the man behind “Let It Be” and “Blackbird”, the twanging pleasure of “Get Back” – and enduring beauty of “Hey Jude”.
+We were very much a Beatles household, and as a small child I’d be twirled around the living room to the sound of “Twist and Shout”.
+McCartney always seemed more of a stable genius, the less flashy and more unassuming glue holding the band together; the man behind “Let It Be” and “Blackbird”, the twanging pleasure of “Get Back” – and enduring beauty of “Hey Jude”.

-McCartney fans were rewarded by a two hour and 50 minute set on Saturday night that spanned his 60-year career.
+McCartney fans were rewarded with a two-hour-and-50-minute set on Saturday night that spanned his 60-year career.
 He played 36 songs in total, to a massive crowd said to be the festival’s biggest since Dolly Parton in 2014.
 Some fans staked out their places 12 hours before the backbone of The Beatles was scheduled to start his set.

-The black mark on an otherwise landmark performance from someone who has shaped the direction of music forever was McCartney’s decision to play a video of Johnny Depp on the jumbo screen.
+The wrong note in an otherwise landmark performance from someone who has shaped the direction of music forever was McCartney’s decision to play a video of Johnny Depp on the jumbo screen.
 It’s a clip he’s used before, including on tour in the US, while the hateful circus of the Depp v Heard defamation trial was ongoing, and broadcast live from a Virginia courtroom like a must-see soap opera of private tumult turned public humiliation.

-However you feel about Johnny Depp and his court case against ex-wife Amber Heard, it’s undeniable that Depp isn’t in the same league as musicians like Springsteen or Grohl, and his video inclusion certainly doesn’t pack the emotional punch of Lennon’s.
+However you feel about Depp and his court case against ex-wife Amber Heard, it’s undeniable that he isn’t in the same league as musicians such as Springsteen or Grohl, and his video inclusion certainly doesn’t pack the emotional punch of Lennon’s.

 To keep up to speed with all the latest opinions and comment, sign up to our free weekly Voices Dispatches newsletter by clicking here